dionkodhyat/freshworks-evaluation/README.md

-### Hosting the server and database locally
+### Hosting the database locally

-- Install [PostgreSQL](https://www.postgresql.org/download/) if the machine does not have it already
+- Install [PostgreSQL](https://www.postgresql.org/download/) and Node.js if the machine does not have it already
 - Add Postgres to the system PATH (Windows only)
 - Open the `PSQL` shell, click enter on all the default and provide the password you have chosen during the installation